jacobscholz/jacobscholz.github.io/README.md

 # jacobscholz.github.io
 ## Jacob's CS160 Repository

-This repo is for my CS160 class at COCC.
+This repository is for my Fall 2020 CS160 class at COCC.